 ATTRACTIONS AND Services

-Many attractions are available at this time including Space Shuttle Atlantis®, Heroes & Legends and IMAX.
-To view all available attractions, visit the Explore Attractions page.
-The Apollo/Saturn V Center is also available, with the a transportation reservation.
+Most attractions are available at this time.
+To view all available attractions, visit the Explore Attractions page for a complete list.
+The Apollo/Saturn V Center is also open, accessible with the a transportation reservation.

 We have so much space to offer but we can’t offer it all at the moment.
 For guests health and safety, these attractions and services will not be available:

-- Attractions: KSC Bus Tour and astronaut appearances
+- Attractions: The full Kennedy Space Center Bus Tour and astronaut appearances

 - Shopping: Shuttle Express

-- Dining: Rocket Garden Café and Starbucks.
+- Dining: Rocket Garden Cafe and Starbucks.
 Additionally, water bottle refill stations are closed.
-Please visit Orbit Cafe to receive refills.
+Please visit Orbit or Moon Rock Cafe to receive refills.

 - Add-on Enhancements: Dine With An Astronaut, Special Interest Tours and Mars Base 1